linux-chenxing/linux-chenxing.org/ip/miu.md

 | 0x202F60 | dunno         |    |    |    |    |    |    |   |   |   |   |   |   |   |   |   |   |
 | 0x2023CC | group 7 mask? |    |    |    |    |    |    |   |   |   |   |   |   |   |   |   |   |
 |          |               |    |    |    |    |    |    |   |   |   |   |   |   |   |   |   |   |

+# i2m

+i2m has a bonus thing called MMU.
+No idea what it does.